 How to Perform a Thorough Bed Bug Inspection

-If you’re planning to stay in a hotel, there are a few easy ways to do a quick bed bug inspection to ensure your room is bed bug-free.
+If you’re planning to stay in a hotel or have people visit your home, there are a few easy and quick things you can do to perform a bed bug inspection.

 What can I do to protect myself?